alexliap/audio_embeddings/README.md

 Training was performed on the cover analysis subset and validation on the benchmark subset.
 This problem falls under the unsupervised domain, making the evaluation of the solution difficult.

 The evaluation method we propose is to measure the average distance of a clique's performances with each other and compare it against the average distance of a clique's performances with the rest of the data.
+The distance used is the Euclidean distance.

 The resulting distributions can be seen [here](https://github.com/alexliap/audio_embeddings/blob/master/pics/in_clique_vs_out_clique_dists.jpeg).
 We can see that the two distributions have quite a big overlap.
 There are various reasons that might lead to this.